digitalurban/mqttweewxhtml/README.md

         "temp trend": {"value": $trend.outTemp.raw, "units": "$trend.outTemp.format(" ").lstrip()"},
         #end if

-html includes standard and eink versions
+html includes standard and eink versions - these are general templates and need to be edited to your own mqtt feeds.
+If you just want the mqtt feeds then ignore the html pages.

 ![eink](https://github.com/digitalurban/mqttweewxhtml/blob/main/Screenshot%202021-10-15%20at%2011.19.49.png)